markfrancisco001/my-nextjs-exerice/README.md

 2. Architecture
     -The architecture is designed to separate backend and frontend concerns efficiently:

-    #Frontend: Built using Next.js with TypeScript.
+    #Frontend: Built using Next.js with TypeScript, also I use Toast of react hot toast for style alert.
 It handles UI interactions and makes API calls to interact with the backend.
     #Backend: The content is stored in Supabase (a hosted PostgreSQL database) for easy integration with authentication and data management.
     #User Authentication: Managed via Supabase, where users authenticate and are linked to their posts.